open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

     * `primaryCode` (v2.0): a string value with the primaryCode of the course to identify the source course.
     * `uuid` (v2.0): the uuid of the course to reference the OOAPI endpoint of the source course.

+Attributes regarding life long learning

+  * `lifeLongLearning` (v2.2): an optional object that specifies information on life long learning (LLL) courses for professionals, next to the regular student courses.
+Courses marked as LLL are not visble for students, instead those are made visible for professionals.
+    * `isLifeLongLearningEnabled` (v2.2): a boolean value (`true` or `false`) that specifies if the course is a LLL course.
+    * `hasMicrocredential` (v2.2): a boolean value (`true` or `false`) that specifies if the course is rewarded with a microcredential.
+    * `isStackable` (v2.2): a boolean value (`true` or `false`) that specifies if the microcredential is stackable.

 ### Example

 This is an example of the consumer object for eduXchange.
 The example reflects the default behaviour for visibility of the `ewuu` and `lde` alliances.
 The `ewuu` courses are not visible for students from the offering institution.
 The `lde` minors are visible for student from the offering institution.
 These students can enroll through the `broker`.
-The example also reflects new attributes introduced in v2.1 for `euroteq`.
+The example also reflects new attributes introduced in v2.1 and v2.2 for `euroteq`.

 ```json
     {